Study Shows Potential New Way to Detect Autism: SPECT Scans Can Be the Key

 Lead author Daniel Amen, MD, child psychiatrist and founder of Amen Clinics said, “Currently, the diagnosis of ASD includes a clinical history, mental status examination and structured screening tools, leaving clinicians in the dark as to the underlying physiology.
 At Amen Clinics, we frequently see increased activity in the anterior cingulate, leading to obsessive behavior, and decreases in the temporal lobes and cerebellum, which are often associated with learning issues.
 Having SPECT scans on ASD patients has helped us better target treatment.”

-This is the first brain SPECT imaging study demonstrating the use of machine learning methods to predict ASD from a HC.
+This is the first brain SPECT imaging study demonstrating the use of machine learning methods to predict ASD from a healthy control (HC).
 These results add to the growing body of literature validating the use of machine learning approaches with functional neuroimaging data to improve prediction and classification of individuals with psychiatric disorders like autism.
 Given the heterogeneity of ASD, this approach has important implications in the clinical setting in both the diagnosis, intervention and monitoring of treatment outcomes.

 Due to the variability of the underlying brain function problems in ASD and the complicating factor of a high rate of co-existing disorders, SPECT brain imaging is extremely useful for revealing otherwise hidden information.
 This helps us select the best course of treatment for each person with the disorder.